 As a rule of thumb, DC is preferred for welding because:

 The primary drawbacks to using of DC welding are:

 The welding operator must fight arc blow by trying to keep the electrical current stable and the work usually suffers in quality.
-Arc blow occurs only in direct current (DC) welding.
-An effective fix for the problem is to switch from DC current to AC current.
+Arc blow occurs only in DC welding.
+An effective fix for the problem is to switch from DC to AC.

 Overall Strength of Welds